ccrudkin/weatherscheme/README.md

 > `set DEBUG=weatherscheme:* & npm start`

-Finally, navigate to your local IP and port to access the site.
-With this standard setup, it will usually be `http://127.0.0.1:3000/` (or something similar).
+Finally, navigate to your local host IP and port to access the site.
+With this standard setup, it will usually be `http://127.0.0.1:3000/` (or something quite similar).

 #### NOTE:
 The app will not be able to communicate with the external APIs without a `.env` file.
 That is not included in the repo for security reasons, but can be sent separately or recreated.